frank804/frank804.github.io/README.md

 Scene 1 is an intersection and Scene 2 is a highway triangular turntable.In these two scenarios, the background is complex and there are many trees.
 What is more, the target movement is complicated such as straight driving and turning a corner, and the size of targets varies greatly.
 The video frame rates of Scene 1 and Scene 2 are 30 fps, 10 fps and 5 fps, respectively.Scene 3 is a busy road and Scene 4 is a crossroad.
 There are a lot of targets in these two scenarios, which are prone to target adhesion.
 Moreover, the moving state of the target is complex, such as stationary, straight driving,1080 turning a corner, turning back and so on.The video frame rates of Scene 3 and Scene 4 are 25 fps, 8 fps and 4 fps, respectively.The resolutions of scene 1, scene 2, scene 3, and scene 4 are 3840 x 2160,3840 x 2160,1920 x 1080,1920 x 1080,respectively.
 Dataset can be downloaded on Baidu Cloud Disk [here](https://pan.baidu.com/s/1wZUUkpHGpBks6QYFKUVSFg).
 Total in size = 4.13G.

+## Code
+Code for Multiple Objects Tracking Algorithm Based on Dense Trajectories Voting in Aerial Video can be download from github [here](https://github.com/frank804/Multiple-Objects-Tracking-Algorithm-Based-on-Dense-Trajectories-Voting-in-Aerial-Video).

 ## Demo

 ![Image](Logo.png)